 Who Needs a Non-Resident Fishing License in Alabama?

-- Non-residents who are immediate family members of a private pond owner can fish in that pond without a license.
+- Immediate family members of private pond owners are allowed to fish in those ponds without a license.

-It’s essential to carry your fishing license with you at all times while fishing, as conservation officers may request to see it.
+Remember: It is crucial to have your fishing license with you at all times while fishing, as conservation officers may request to see it.
+Failure to present a valid license may result in penalties.
+For more details on purchasing your fishing license and understanding further requirements, visit Outdoor Alabama.

 Types of Non-Resident Fishing Licenses in Alabama